harleydutton/Tabula-Rasa/tabula-rasa.md

 The social description for the setting should describe what the people of the setting are like and what they have done.
 This will be things like important places, institutions, cultural events, and historic events.
 This will also include the races/peoples/cultures within the setting and the countries and governments they have formed.

 ## Physical Description
 The physical description for the setting should describe what the land itself is like (assuming there is land).
 This would be things like geography, weather, plants, and animals.
-This goes well with spacial scope and a map.
+This should also include scope; how large an are does this description cover?
+A city?
+A country?
+A continent?
+A planet?
+A map will supplement this description nicely.
+The spacial scope can be the entire known universe or just the part the characters are in right now.
+A rough idea of how bug it is will always help players wrap their heads around it though.

-### Spacial Scope
+## Theme
-Settings have a size.
-They might be the entire known universe but even that has a size.
-Tell your players what that is.
-It is worth noting that you can have settings that are smaller than the known world and have multiple settings within the same story.
-A map with a some kind of scale marker and a region marked out as the place the setting governs is a good idea.
+Each setting has a theme.
+It might be the wild west with cowpokes getting into brawls and lobbing dynamite off of trains.
+It might be an epic swords and sorceries adventure.
+It might be a modern day espionage story with lots of gunfights and back alley deals.
+It might be the far flung future with space ships battling around every asteroid.
+The point is that players should try to match their characters to the theme of the setting as well as they can.
+Usually the storyteller doesn't enjoy telling you you cannot play a wizard in the story about space pirates.

 # Character
 This chapter is for you, the Player.
 Characters are representations of the fictional people within the Setting.
 To be mechanically playable, your character needs an action delay, a motivation, skills, flavor and a number of other shit.